mithi/arm-ik/README.md

-# Robotic arm - Pick & Place Project
+# Robotic Arm - Pick & Place Project
 This is my turn-in code as partial fulfillment of Udacity's Robotics Nanodegree.
+I wrote code to calculate the joint angles of six degree-of-freedom Kuka Kr210 serial manipulator given the position an orientation of its end effector in 3-D space.
+This code is used by the robot arm in a simulator to pick cylinders in a shelf and drop it in a bin.
+The simulation is implemented in a ROS environment with Gazebo and Rviz.

 # Notes